shakacode/react-webpack-rails-tutorial/mobile/ReactNativeTutorial/docs/Redux.md

  you from accidentally mutating your state, but also has advantages in caching computed values (see [Selectors](Selectors.md) for details).

  Next we define simple reducer for each action.
-These funtions use `Immutable.js` api for merging and updating the state (effectively it creates a new state with these changes)
+These functions use `Immutable.js` api for merging and updating the state (effectively they create a new state with these changes)

  After that comments reducer combines individual reducers using `switch case` on action type.